yvesas/floating_button-/README.md

 # floatingbutton

-Sample Flutter App with MethodChannel
+Sample Flutter App with MethodChannel for show one floating button on screen!
+MethodChannel is for two way communication between Flutter and Android code.

 ## Getting Started